Northeast Glacial Lakes Watershed Improvement & Protection Project

 Warm Water Permanent Fisheries: A complete list of fish found in Lake Traverse

-can be found on the of Natural History page under Fish of Northeast SD.
+can be found at: Fish of Northeast SD.

 Watershed Map